ArDoCo/SimpleTracelinkDiscovery/README.md

 # SimpleTracelinkDiscovery
-Simple Tracelink Discovery (STD) is a tool for Traceability Link Recovery.
+Simple Tracelink Discovery (STD) is a simple approach for Traceability Link Recovery.
+Its intended use is for linking informal textual software architecture documentation and software architecture models, i.e., PCM.

 ## Basic Functionality
 STD calculates trace links between a software documentation and a model by matching the model entity names and its n-grams with words and n-grams in the documentation lines.